Latest news - 22 June 2020: Feedback on southern Auckland transport proposals is now closed

 We’ve taken this feedback onboard and will host another three on-line sessions which will have a focus on answering questions.
 Please complete this brief survey(external link) by Monday 22 June so we can make sure we cover the right topics and schedule the sessions for a time that suits most people.

 As promised, you can watch a recording of the session here(external link) and read a summary of the questions and answers here(external link).
 The second set of questions and answers can also be found here.
 [PDF, 240 KB]

-May 2020: Have your say on southern Auckland transport plans
+12 June 2020: More time to have your say on southern Auckland transport plans

-Community feedback is open until 12 June 2020 on a range of transport proposals that will transform southern Auckland.
+Community feedback is open until 19 June 2020 on transport proposals that will transform southern Auckland.

 The south is growing fast [PDF, 1.5 MB]and over the next 30 years, an additional 120,000 people are expected to live in Takaanini, Opāheke, Drury, Paerata and Pukekohe.
 We’re planning for this growth now and creating solutions for public transport, rail, road and walking and cycling paths [PDF, 4.6 MB] that will serve future generations.

 In partnership with Waka Kotahi NZ Transport Agency and Auckland Transport, we are continuing to progress transport projects in this area as infrastructure will play a critical role in the economic recovery of New Zealand.

 Now is your opportunity to help shape the future – tell us what you think